majdal/modex/README.md

 ## Getting Started ##
-1. Clone this repository: `git clone --recursive https://github.com/majdal/modex.git`.
-Notice the `--recursive` flag: it is used to clone the repositories under `simpacks`, which makes the lightbulb mode work with garlicsim.
+1. Clone this repository: `git clone https://github.com/majdal/modex.git`.
 2. To install dependencies, see [the developer's guide](src/README.md).
 3. To run the application, run `python run.py` in a terminal.
 A new browser window should open automatically, pointing to `http://127.0.0.1:8080`.